DeViL303/MultiServer3-NautilusFork/README.md

 Use this tab for debugging mapping issues.
 It allows you to attempt to discover the paths to unmapped files.

 If you know the path to file and it refuses to map normally, you can add the path here by clicking "Add to Mapper".
-Once added if this file is every encountered again it wil map automatically.
+Once added if this file is ever encountered again it will map automatically.

 <h2 align="center">